Online Music Dictionary Beginning With C

 Classical Era: The musical period from the late 1700s to the mid 1820s, characterized by more rigidly defined musical forms, increased attention to instrumental music, and the evolution of the symphony.

-Clef: The symbol used at the beginning of a staff to indicate which lines and spaces represent which notes.
+Clef: In sheet music, the symbol at the beginning of a staff to indicate the pitch of the notes.
 In modern practice, only three clefs are commonly used, the G clef or treble clef, the F clef or bass clef, and the C clef, when used as an alto clef.

 Close Harmony: A harmonic voicing technique in which all the parts involved remain as close together as the chords allow, often within a single octave.